scrameri/Umweltbiologie/Tutorial_anova_lm.md

 - And what is the test result?

-Again, the same test can be accomplished using lm() or aov(), which can however be used for much more complex tests.
+Again, the same test can be accomplished using `lm` or `aov`, which can however be used for much more complex tests.

-You might ask yourself when to use aov() and when to use lm().
-This depends on your HYPOTHESIS and on the INTENT of your analysis.
-The underlying calculations are similar (aov() actually calls lm(), both rely on the same least squares method):
+You might ask yourself when to use `aov` and when to use `lm`.
+This depends on your *hypothesis* and on the *intent* of your analysis.
+The underlying calculations are similar (`aov` actually calls `lm`, both rely on the same least squares method):

 ```R
 summary(aov(Sepal_length ~ Elevation, data = morph))
 summary(lm(Sepal_length ~ Elevation, data = morph))
 ```

-However, lm() will give you effect size estimates
+However, a `summary` on `lm` will give you effect size estimates, while `aov` will give you the ANOVA table.

 ![logo]
 - What is the estimated effect size of Elevation?
 - How do you interpret the effect estimate?

-The ONE-WAY ANOVA allows for comparing more then just two groups (i.e. one treatment factor can have more than two levels).
+The **one-way ANOVA** allows for comparing more then just two groups (i.e. one treatment factor can have more than two levels).

 Tests with more than 2 levels in an explanatory factor can have different intents:
-1. test for an OVERALL effect of a factor such as Population on calyx length
+1. test for an *overall* effect of a factor such as Population on calyx length
-2. test for an effect of a SPECIFIC treatment relative to a CONTROL, including effect size estimates
+2. test for an effect of a *specific* treatment relative to a *control*, including effect size estimates

-If your goal is 1., then you can use aov():
+If your goal is 1., then you can use `aov`:

 ```R
 summary(aov(Sepal_length ~ Population, data = morph))

 ```

-If your goal is 2., then you can use lm():
+If your goal is 2., then you can use `lm`:

 ```R
 summary(lm(Sepal_length ~ Infection, data = morph))